Skip to main content

 If you’re looking for a see-and-be-seen locale with plenty of fabulous resorts, exciting beach clubs, and elegant casinos, the French Riviera is the high-octane hotspot for you.
 Glitzy, celebrity-studded destinations like St. Tropez, Cannes, and Monaco have long defined the French Riviera’s Champagne-popping lifestyle.
 You may want to pack your finest fashions to show off, but if you’d prefer to travel light, the French Riviera is full of boutiques where you can pick up a designer souvenir or two.

-On our 11-day French Riviera & Provence: Nice, Avignon & Aix-en-Provence tour, you could spend a night exploring Monaco, including the iconic Monte Carlo Casino.
+Join the Evening in Monaco excursion on our French Riviera & Provence: Nice, Avignon & Aix-en-Provence tour to spend a night exploring Monaco, including the iconic Monte Carlo Casino.
 Its gilded walls, dramatic chandeliers, and elaborate ceilings have provided the setting for countless Hollywood blockbusters.
+“We set out one evening to Monaco, where we visited the Palace where Princess Grace lived,” said traveler Wendy after taking the excursion on our A Week in France: The Riviera, Provence & Paris tour.
+“The view looking down into Monaco and Monte Carlo is breathtaking!
+Dinner that night was amazing, and of course, a visit inside the Monte Carlo Casino was a treat in itself.”
 Fun fact: Monégasque citizens are not allowed to enter or gamble at the casino.

 Pick the Italian Riviera if you’re more laid-back

 The Riviera dei Fiori, for example, is located right by Italy’s border with France, and it’s here that you can tell that the vibe is quite different on the Italian side.
 This stunning pocket of the Italian Riviera is much more relaxed.
-It combines hilltop villages, mountainous terrain, crystal-blue waters, and picturesque, sea-facing cycling paths.
-On our Florence, Tuscany & the Italian Riviera tour, you’ll get to experience this easygoing lifestyle for yourself during visits to other villages of the Italian Riviera.
-It starts in Sestri Levante, a bayside hamlet famous for a castle surrounded by tranquil gardens.
+It combines hilltop villages, mountainous terrain, crystal-clear waters, and picturesque, sea-facing cycling paths.
+On our Florence, Tuscany & the Italian Riviera tour, you’ll get to experience this easygoing lifestyle for yourself during our optional Villages of the Italian Riviera & Lunch excursion.
+It starts in Sestri Levante, a bayside hamlet famous for a castle surrounded by tranquil gardens, and will take you through Portofino, a village that embodies the laid-back luxury of Riviera life.

 collage of statue from the Picasso museum along the water and view of cinque terre